kdenhartog/Personal-Blog/_posts/2021-06-22-delegation-in-verifiable-credentials.md

 ## Delegation by VCs

-Additionally, there's a well documented case to be able to establish attenuation using just VCs.
+Additionally, there's a well documented case to be able to establish delegation using just VCs without the ability to attenuate the data.
 See [Section Appendix C.5](https://w3c.github.io/vc-data-model/#subject-passes-a-verifiable-credential-to-someone-else) for more details on this pattern.

 ## Attenuated Delegation by VCs